-There have been several ministers over the 111 years that have served Bethel, Babylon.
-Many of their names and time of service can not be accurately documented, but their labor will not be forgotten.
-Three of our former pastors of record were Reverend Murcherson, Reverend Irons and Reverend Joseph McKenzie.
+There have been several ministers over the 114 years that have served Bethel, Babylon.
+Many of their names and time of service are not be accurately documented, but their labor will never forgotten.
+Three of our former pastors of record were Reverend Murcherson, Reverend Irons, Reverend Charles Gadsden and Reverend Joseph McKenzie.

 The minster with the longest tenure (16 years) was the beloved, Reverend Aaron E. Stewart.
 His tenure was 1956 through 1971.
 During his assignment the church building was totally remodeled; adding a dining area and enlarging the sanctuary.
 The youth choir was formed and named the “A.E.
 Stewart Choir.”
 On December 12, 1971, the church was dedicated by Bishop John D. Bright.
 Many local church leaders and dignitaries from the community were present.